AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 example rules about how a component name can be used within the overall record layout construct, but not restrictions on the types allowed for individual components.
-For example, here is a record layout containing a String component, arbitrarily set to contain 11 characters:
+For example, here is a record layout containing a :ada:`String` component, arbitrarily set to contain 11 characters:

 .. code-block:: ada